-Lucky for us snow sliders, we live in a perfectly insulated bubble where variables fall mostly into one question: pow or no pow?
-And as far as snowboarding and skiing goes, 2016 was a real doozy.
+Luckily for us snow sliders, we live in a perfectly insulated bubble that’s not even slightly dependent on the effects of global warming (?), and as far as snowboarding and skiing goes, 2016 was a real doozy.

-Not that every movie moment needs three years, a first descent and the heli budget of the national coastguard to have our jaws dropping, though.
-Jesper Tjäder proved just this with his incredibly creative "Unrailistic" snowpark edit dropped at the end of the 2015, and with his most recent world's first ski loop.
+Not that every movie moment needs three years, a first descent and the heli budget of the national coastguard to have our jaws dropping – as Jesper Tjäder proved with his incredibly creative Unrailistic snowpark edit end of the previous year and his most recent world-first ski loop.